opensearch-project/documentation-website/_opensearch/install/docker.md

     docker stop <containerId>
     ```

-By default, `docker container ls` does not list stopped containers.
+Remember that `docker container ls` does not list stopped containers.
 If you would like to review stopped containers, use `docker container ls -a`.
-You can remove unneeded containers manually using `docker container rm <containerId_1> <containerId_2> <containerId_3> [...]`, or if you want to remove all stopped containers you can use the shorter command `docker prune`.
+You can remove unneeded containers manually with `docker container rm <containerId_1> <containerId_2> <containerId_3> [...]` (pass all container IDs you wish to stop, separated by spaces), or if you want to remove all stopped containers you can use the shorter command `docker prune`.
 {: .tip}